GeneralBots/BotBook/book/chapter-05-gbdialog-reference.md

 SAVE img as "folder/filename.jpg"
 ```

-### Using General Bots Web Automation to custom notify about Calendar
+### Using General Bots Web Automation to custom notify about Google Calendar

 ```basic